kuiilNdu/kuiilNdu/README.md

 ### Hi there 👋

 A Frontend Software Engineer and Technical Writer focused on learning and implementing my knowledge into creating software projects.
-I love sharing my experience building software projects through technical writing. boom
+I love sharing my experience building software projects through technical writing.

-rocket You can connect with me on:
+🚀 You can connect with me on:

 Twitter: @ugnaught-kuiil